-I can’t tell you how many adoptees start off processing the hard parts of being adopted, once they start talking with and getting to know other adoptees.
+I can’t tell you how many adoptees start off processing the hard parts of being adopted only once they start talking with and getting to know other adoptees.
 Then they start talking about feelings, feelings they’ve never been comfortable sharing with others.
-Then once they hear others that were triggered the same way, in the same circumstances, the pennies start dropping that their reaction to (perceived rejection, insecurities relationship wise, not feeling good enough, anxiety, aloneness, different) centered around being adopted and is all part of the adoptee experience.
+Then once they hear others that were triggered the same way, in the same circumstances, and the pennies start dropping that their reaction to (perceived rejection, insecurities relationship wise, not feeling good enough, anxiety, aloneness, different) all centered around being adopted and is all part of the adoptee experience.
 Read the rest of this entry »

 Last July, there was a guy on twitter that sparked this post.
 And no, not even a few months later am I a fan of naming folks, would rather just talk about the attitude.
 He blocked me 🙂 and checking later, he’d deleted at least one of his tweets, I also double checked to make sure I’ve portrayed it accurately.
 This guy, Billy, was upset that adoptees in New York want the same right others born in New York have; access to, and the right to receive a copy of their original birth certificate (OBC), he also seems upset that any adoptee anywhere could have that right.
 Read the rest of this entry »